19 MINS READ

 The COVID-19 set off one of the largest collective projects in business history in managing organizational change, when it forced companies to shift everyone who could work offsite to their homes.

 And just as in any massive organizational change effort, employers and employees have seen both benefits and challenges in this new way of working.

 The migration to remote work has been dramatic.
-New TCS research on 287 organizations in North America, Europe and Asia-Pacific (97% with at least $1 billion in annual revenue) found remote work is likely to last for the immediate future.
+New TCS research on 287 organizations in North America, Europe and Asia-Pacific (97% with at least $1 billion in annual revenue) found remote work is likely to prevail in the immediate future.
 The average organization had 64% of its employees working primarily from home in July—seven times the number in March, just prior to the pandemic.
-By 2025, these organizations on average projected 40% of their employees would operate mainly from home.1
+By 2025, these organizations on average projected 40% of their employees would operate mainly from home.

 The study and predictions lead us to believe that a substantial percentage of employees in many large organizations will largely work from home permanently.
 At TCS, we look at this as a new beginning.
 The Secure Borderless WorkspacesTM approach has paved the way for 25 by 25 vision—by 20252, only 25% of TCS workforce will work out of TCS facilities at any time, with associates spending only 25% of their time in the office.

 Making remote work